GatorIncubator/gatorgrouper/CONTRIBUTING.md

     `pylint` [here](https://www.pylint.org/).
   * Use the Python code formatter, [black](https://github.com/ambv/black).
 This will help with meeting the above requirements for both `flake8` and `pylint`.
-Furhermore, code not in the `black` format will fail the TravisCI build.
+Furthermore, code not in the `black` format will fail the TravisCI build.

 ### Testing